mspnp/aks-jumpbox-imagebuilder/README.md

    az provider register -n Microsoft.VirtualMachineImages
    ```

-1. **Select (or create) a subnet.** that will be used to hold the networking components for the AIB service Proxy VM and Packer VM.
+1. **Select (or create) a subnet.** This subnet will be used to hold the networking components for the AIB service Proxy VM and Packer VM.
 This subnet needs to align with the requirements detailed above (or be more permissive).
 This subnet does NOT need access to any AKS cluster.
 You'll need the following information.

    * Subnet's Name (e.g. `snet-imagebuilder`)
    * Subnet's Virtual Network Name (e.g. `vnet-imagebuilder`)
    * Subnet's Resource Group Name (e.g. `rg-enterprise-networking-spokes`)
    * Subnet's Azure Region (e.g. `eastus2`)

-   An example of a network that satisfies the above can be found in the !!!TODO LINK TO REGULATED AKS WORK!!!.
-If you deploy that example up and through the "Networking" steps, you'll have a subnet and egress firewall you can use as a starting point for the remaining steps.
+   An example of a network that satisfies all networking requirements and is maximally locked down can be found in the !!!TODO LINK TO REGULATED AKS WORK!!!.
+If you deploy that example up and through the "Networking" steps, you'll have a subnet, NSG, and egress firewall you can use as a starting point for the remaining steps.

 1. **Clone this repo locally.** _Optional._